 It can be an oat-standing substitute for wheat flour if you’re looking to keep your tasty baked creations gluten-free or low-carb.
 Try using it alone or in a homemade flour blend, working in tandem with coconut flour, almond flour, or flax meal.
 Plus, oat fiber is a superstar at absorbing liquids, so it can be oat-rageously helpful in keeping the texture of your baked goods moist and soft.
 (Did someone say Maxine’s Heavenly Cookies?)

-With a mild taste and a very fine powdered texture, oat fiber can be used in everything from muffins and pancakes to smoothies and cereals.
+With a mild taste and a very fine powdered texture, oat fiber can be used in everything from muffins and pancakes to smoothies and cereals and you guessed it, cookies!
 Whatever floats your oat.